Christmas with the Kranks

 Christmas with the Kranks is a 2004 American Christmas comedy film directed by Joe Roth from a screenplay by Chris Columbus, and starring Tim Allen, Jamie Lee Curtis, Dan Aykroyd, Erik Per Sullivan, Cheech Marin, Jake Busey, and M. Emmet Walsh.
 Based on the 2001 novel Skipping Christmas by John Grisham, it follows a middle-aged couple who, much to the chagrin of their neighbors, decide to forgo their Christmas celebrations after their daughter leaves for the Peace Corps until she unexpectedly decides to return home for the holidays.

-Christmas with the Kranks was released in the United States on November 24, 2004, by Columbia Pictures.
-The film was a moderate box-office success, grossing over $96 million internationally, though it received largely unfavorable reviews from critics.
+Christmas with the Kranks was produced by Columbia Pictures, Revolution Studios and 1492 Pictures and released in the United States on November 24, 2004, by Sony Pictures Releasing.
+The film was a moderate box-office success, grossing $96.6 million worldwide against a $60 million budget, though it received largely unfavorable reviews from critics.
 Retrospectively, it has received positive reappraisal by some publications.

 Plot

-After Riverside, Illinois couple Luther and Nora Krank see their daughter Blair depart for a Peace Corps assignment in Peru on the Sunday following Thanksgiving, empty nest syndrome sets in.
-Luther calculates that they spent $6,132 during the previous year's holiday season, and, not looking forward to celebrating Christmas without Blair, he suggests they invest the money usually spent on decorations, gifts, and entertainment and treat themselves to a ten-day Caribbean cruise instead.
-Luther insists that they completely boycott the holidays but Nora initially objects.
-She eventually agrees after convincing Luther to at least donate to local charities as they do every year.
+After Riverside couple Luther and Nora Krank see their daughter Blair depart for a Peace Corps assignment in Peru on the Sunday following Thanksgiving, empty nest syndrome sets in.
+Luther calculates that they spent over $6,000 during the previous year's holiday season and suggests they invest the money on a ten-day Caribbean cruise this year instead.

-The Kranks discover they are considered pariahs due to their decision to skip the holidays.
+The Kranks discover they are considered pariahs for choosing to skip the holidays.
 Most vocal in their objections are neighbors Vic Frohmeyer and Walt Scheel.
 Vic, the self-proclaimed leader of the street, organizes a campaign to force the Kranks to decorate their home.
-Walt does not seem to like Luther, so his efforts are primarily personal.
-However, it is revealed that Walt's wife Bev is suffering from cancer, perhaps dampening his holiday spirits.
+Walt seems to dislike Luther, so his efforts are primarily personal.
+However, Walt's wife Bev is suffering from cancer, perhaps dampening his holiday spirits.

-Children, led by Vic's son Spike, constantly push them to put up a Frosty the Snowman decoration, and Christmas carolers try to revive the Kranks' holiday spirit by singing on their lawn, which Luther stops by icing it.
+Children, led by Vic's son Spike, push them to put up a Frosty the Snowman decoration, and Christmas carolers try to revive the Kranks' holiday spirit by singing on their lawn, which Luther stops by icing.
 The newspaper prints a front-page story complete with a photograph of the unlit Krank house, and Luther's office colleagues, scout tree salesmen, and police fund collectors are also annoyed.
-However, Luther and Nora continue to stand their ground.

-The couple are packing for the cruise on Christmas Eve morning when they receive a call from Blair, who announces that she is at Miami International Airport, en route home with her Peruvian fiancé Enrique as a surprise for her parents.
+The couple is packing for the cruise on Christmas Eve morning when they receive a call from Blair, who announces she is at MIA, en route home with her Peruvian fiancé, Enrique, as a surprise for her parents.
 When Blair asks if they are having their usual party that night, a panicked Nora says yes.
-Luther and Nora try to decorate the house and coordinate a party with only twelve hours before their daughter and future son-in-law arrive.
+Luther and Nora try to decorate the house and coordinate a party with only 12 hours before Blair and Enrique arrive.